-*
+*Please do not include students who dropped out of the program or left the school or district in this count.

-Please fill in the following information on the characteristics of School Turnaround AmeriCorps programming at each school served by your organization this school year (2014-15).
+Please fill in the following information on the characteristics of School Turnaround AmeriCorps programming at each school served by your organization this school year (2015-16).

 If you don’t know, please write in “DK.”